HasakiShiro/mylab2/README.md

 > - hello world for **week 1 labs**
 > - Bye bye world

-> This file is revised by PETER GOH at 17:35 pm on 30 Aug 2023
+> This file is revised by Peter Goh at 17:35 pm on 30 Aug 2023
 >
 > - hello world for **week 1 labs**
 > - Bye bye world